Eykg/Data-332_EK/PaitientdataREADME.md

 **Number of Visits per City**

-  -Understanding the distribution of patient visits across different cities provides valuable insights into healthcare utilization patterns.
+- Understanding the distribution of patient visits across different cities provides valuable insights into healthcare     utilization patterns.
-  This analysis helps healthcare providers allocate resources effectively and tailor services to meet the specific needs of different regions.
+- This analysis helps healthcare providers allocate resources effectively and tailor services to meet the specific needs of different regions.

 **Visualization**